ShadyEgypt/alx-system_engineering-devops/0x02-shell_redirections/README.md

 mandatory
 Write a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.

+8. Save current state of directory mandatory
+Write a script that writes into the file ls_cwd_content the result of the command ls -la.